-The EDL is one of the key elements for all following discussions.
+The EDL is one of the key elements for all our following discussions.
 Surfaces i.e. particles that are hydrophilic are usually charged in aqueous solutions.
-We will now discuss two closely related electrokinetic phenomena, electrophoresis and electro-osmosis, which are due applying an electric field to the system.
-We will discuss both electrokinetic effects in parallel as an understanding is only possible taking into account both effects.
+We will now discuss two closely related electro-kinetic phenomena, electrophoresis and electro-osmosis, which are due to an applied electric field to the water-particle-ion system.
+We will discuss both electro-kinetic effects in parallel as an understanding is only possible taking into account both effects, taking into account the action of the ions on the charged surface and the water and vice-versa. .